open-neuromorphic/open-neuromorphic.github.io/content/english/workshops/does-the-brain-do-gradient-descent-konrad-kording/index.md

 ---
-title: "Does the brain do gradient descent?"
+title: "Does the Brain do Gradient Descent?"
 author:
 - "Konrad Kording"
 date: "2023-07-11"